Alaska Health Insurance

 Special Enrollment Period:

-Available year-round for those experiencing qualifying life events such as:
+Available year-round for those experiencing qualifying life events like:

 You typically have 60 days from the event to enroll.